saizo80/Checkbook/README.md

 """
 ```

-And in the budgetController.py file, you must comment out lines 88 and 226.
+And in the budgetController.py file, you must comment out, or delete, lines 88 and 226.

 ```python
 # self.getFiles()